Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological

 \section{List of samples and magnetotransport characterization}

 Upon cooling, all grown epilayers exhibit metallic behaviour (i.e. $dR_{xx}/dT>0$).
 The dependencies $R(T)$ follow power law for most samples, except for the PbSe epilayer (Fig.~\ref{s_fig:RvsT}).
 Carrier density and low-temperature mobility are extracted from the slope of the Hall resistivity measured up to 2~T and zero-field resistivity.
 According to such measurements, the PbSe epilayer has relatively low hole density, $3\times10^{17}$~cm$^{-3}$, and high mobility, $3.8\times10^3$~cm$^2$/Vs. Addition of Sn rapidly increases the Hall carrier density, thus all studied Pb$_{1-x}$Sn$_x$Se films are $p$-type and their carrier densities and mobilities are in the range of (0.5 -- $2.3)\times10^{19}$~cm$^{-3}$ and (0.5 -- $2)\times10^3$~cm$^2$/Vs, respectively.
-High carrier densities and relatively low mobilities are associated with the presence of highly disordered $p$-type region at the interface with BaF$_2$ \citeS{Tranta1988_S,Kolwas:2013_pss_S}.
+High carrier densities and relatively low mobilities are associated with the presence of highly disordered $p$-type region at the interface with BaF$_2$ \citeS{SM_Tranta1988,SM_Kolwas:2013_pss}.
 Table \ref{tab:info} contains detailed information on the studied epilayers.

 According to data collected in Fig.~\ref{s_fig:RvsB}, magnetoresistance (MR) in all studied epilayers is similar.
-In particular, there is a pronounced dip of resistance around $B = 0$, which is associated with the Berry phase positive magnetoresistance.
-In the higher field range, MR is parabolic, which smoothly changes to a linear behaviour in the strongest fields.
-Such high-field linear MR is usually explained by semiclassical models \citeS{Parish2005_S,Ping2014_S,Ramakrishnan2017_S}, where it arises from spatial variations of carrier density.
-Such behaviour is well described with the semi-empirical model \citeS{Cho2008_S,Ping2014_S,Rosen:2019_PRB_S}:
+In particular in the case of the perpendicular field, there is a pronounced dip of resistance around $B = 0$, which is associated with the Berry phase positive WAL MR. In the higher field range, MR is parabolic, and then smoothly changes to a linear dependence in the strongest fields.
+Such high-field linear MR is usually explained by semiclassical models \citeS{SM_Parish2005,SM_Ping2014,SM_Ramakrishnan2017}, assigning it to spatial variations of carrier density.
+As shown in Fig.~\ref{s_fig:RvsB}, such a behavior is well described by the semi-empirical model \citeS{SM_Cho2008,SM_Ping2014,SM_Rosen:2019_PRB},